Route dictation directly to Slack, Email, or Calendar with keyboard shortcuts

 Can I use a mouse button instead of a key?

 Yes.
 In the Shortcuts dialog, click into a row and press the mouse button you want to bind.
-It will be saved alongside any keyboard shortcuts for that action.
+It is saved alongside any keyboard shortcuts for that action.

 How many shortcuts can I assign to one action?